 columnName Description County The meaning of county varies by country.
-FRA (France)-DepartmentVNM (Vietnam)-District The department name.
+FRA (France)-Department The department name.
 Distance The distance from input location in meters.
-If the input coordinates are an exact match for the address, the value is 0.
+If the input coordinates are an exact match for the address, the is 0.
 FirmName Name of the company or a place name.
 Geocoder.MatchCode Indicates how closely the input coordinates match the candidate address.
-For more information, see Reverse Geocoding Codes (R Codes) on page 43.
+For more information, see Rever Geocoding Codes (R Codes) on page 43.
 HouseNumber The building number for the matched location.
-HouseNumberHigh The highest house number of the range in which the address resides.
-HouseNumberLow The lowest house number of the range in which the address resides.
-HouseNumberParity Indicates if the house number range contains even or odd numbers or both.
-E Even O Odd B Both U Unknown Language For reverse geocoded candidates, the two-character language code is returned.
+HouseNumberHigh The highest house number of the range in which the ad resides. ldress HouseNumberLow The lowest house number of the range in which the ad resides. ldress HouseNumberParity Indicates if the house number range contains even o numbers or both. or odd E Even O Odd B Both U Unknown Language For reverse geocoded candidates, the two-character language code is returned.

 columnName Description LastLine Complete last address line (city, state/province, and postal code).
 LeadingDirectional Street directional that precedes the street name.
 For example, the N in 138 N Main Street.
 Locality The meaning of locality varies by country.
 Generally a locality is a village in rural areas or it may be a suburb in urban areas.
-When used, a locality typically appears on the last line of the address with the postcode. • FRA (France)-Not used • VNM (Vietnam)-Not used. • VINM (Vietnam)-Not used.
-NumberOfCandidateRanges Indicates the number of ranges of which the candidate is a member.
+When used, a locality typically appears on the last line of the address with the postcode.
+FRA (France)-Not used NumberOfCandidateRanges Indicates the number of ranges of which the candidate is a member.
 A candidate may be a part of multiple ranges if the candidate is a street instead of a building.
 To specify the number of ranges to return for each candidate, use the MaxRanges option.
 NumberOfRangeUnits Indicates the number of units included in the range.
 A unit is an address within a building, such as an apartment or office suite.
 To specify the number of units to return for each range, use the MaxRangeUnits option.
 PostalCode The postal code for the address.
 The format of the postcode varies by country.
 Postcode data is not available for every country.
 PostalCode.Addon The second part of a postcode.
 This field is not used by most countries.
 PreAddress Miscellaneous information that appears before the street name.
 PrivateMailbox This field is not currently used.